How to Create a Customer Journey Map: AmFam’s 3 Steps To Success

 Their customer journey map is fluid and cyclical.
 The to purchase isn't always linear.
 After all, their buyers will often move from consideration to intent and then fall back into a consideration phase.

 Step Two: After creating the customer journey map (each persona assigned a color), AmFam creates a 12-month timeline.

 This timeline encompassed every AmFam persona, every buyer’s journey, and every touch point (including direct mail and email).
 Laid out above, each point on the customer journey map corresponds to a persona interacting with a different marketing initiative as they move closer to purchase.

 AmFam then identified “gaps” in the content they were producing, and opportunities to create more content for those points on the timeline.
-But they realized that filling the content gaps wasn’t enough for a customer to complete a purchase -- AmFam also had to look at “ideal” content, which was customer-first content.
-This content catered to the customer's needs entirely, and sought only to help the buyer at that stage in their journey with whatever questions they may have had, even if that meant not pushing their product.
+But they realized that filling the content gaps wasn’t enough for a customer to complete a purchase -- AmFam also had to look at “ideal” content, which was content.
+This content catered to the entirely, and sought only to help the buyer at that stage in their journey with whatever questions they may have had, even if that meant not pushing their product.

 After a six-month process of creating personas and buyer’s journeys and pinpointing the content gaps and ideals, AmFam was ready to put that into a practical customer journey map.

 Step Three: AmFam builds out a customer journey map.